kish-crack/Mashup/README.md

 # Mashup Generator From Youtube Video And Emailing<br>
-This is a command-line tool that helps you to download multiple music videos from YouTube, convert them to audio, trim them to a specified duration, and merge them into a single audio file.<br>
+This command-line tool simplifies the process of creating music mashups from YouTube videos and sending them via email.
+It allows you to download multiple music videos from YouTube, convert them into audio tracks, trim them to a specific duration, and then merge them into a single audio file.<br>
 ## Getting Started
 ### Prerequisites
 1. Python 3.x <br>